robovm/robovm-bro-gen/README.md

  * `values`: A hash of C global values that should be generated.
 See below.
  * `constants`: A hash of C constants that should be generated.
 See below.

+###About regexps

+Many of the keys in the YAML hashes are regexp patterns.
+A regexp must match the input fully to be a match so there's no need to use ^ and $ at the stared and end of the regexp.
+Capturing groups in the regexp pattern can be used in the values of the hash.
+These are referenced using Ruby style placeholders. `#{g[0]}` for the first group, `#{g[1]}` for the second and so on.

 ###enums

 The keys in this hash specify enum names.
 Only enums that have a matching key in this hash will be generated.
 The values are also hashes, usually empty (`{}`) but the following keys are supported: